-The administrative law judge, having considered all of the evidence in the record, finds that: A disqualification decision was mailed to the claimant's last-known address of record on March 20, 2006.
-The claimant received the decision.
+The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds that: A disqualification decision was mailed to the claimant's last-known address of record on March 20, 2006.
+The claimant received the decision verbally from the Department March 20, 2006.
 The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by March 30, 2006.
-The appeal was not filed until April 4, 2006, which is after the date noticed on the disqualification decision (Department's Exhibit D-1).
+The appeal was not filed until March 31, 2006, which is after the date noticed on the disqualification decision.